sk-utsukta/hubzilla-docker/Readme.md

 # Hubzilla Setup

-The website is avialable on port 80, for  `Database Server Name` use the name of the database container `hubzilladb` and leave the port to `0`
+The website is available on port 80, for  `Database Server Name` use the name of the database container `hubzilladb` and leave the port to `0`

 SSL certificates have not been configured so make sure the container is behind a proxy.